quchen/articles/README.md

   walk me through setting up GHC properly in case I needed to.
 The revised version is this file, explaining how to get from zero to GHC and Haskell Platform.
+- [instances.md][instances] is an informal description of what various class instances of basic Haskell types do.
 - [lens-infix-operators.md][lens-infix] provides an overview of what the individual symbols in infix operators of the [lens][lens] library stand for.
 - [loeb-moeb.md][loeb] is about an interesting function that calculates the